Making a transition from law of the land to law of the jungle is not everyone’s cup of tea and this is probably an understatement !

 I wrote to a few organizations about my vision towards Environmental Policy reforms and started getting projects.

-What were the challenges?
+What were some of the challenges you faced?
 How did you address them?

 Challenge 1: No matter how much we say on paper that we have a brilliant life, coming from a classic Indian Family has its drawbacks.
 My parents freaked out initially, they were not supportive, they didn’t show encouragement and thought I am going to quit because this can’t be a full time activity.
 But I continued and now everything seems to be working well.